Banan Temple & The Bamboo Train: The Perfect Combo

 Two Adventures, One Location!

 Good news for travelers!
 The famous "Bamboo Train" has a new track located right at the base of Phnom Banan.
-You can now easily experience two of Battambang's top attractions in one perfect afternoon trip.
+You can now easily experience two of the top attractions in one perfect afternoon trip.

-About 25 km south of Battambang city lies Phnom Banan, a centuries-old hilltop temple that has captivated locals for generations.
+About 25 km south of the city lies Phnom Banan, a centuries-old hilltop temple that has captivated locals for generations.
 Today, it offers a perfect blend of ancient history, physical challenge, and modern fun.

 Part 1: The Ancient Climb